MTV Video Music Award for Artist of the Year

 The MTV Video Music Award for Artist of the Year is given at the annual MTV Video Music Awards.
 It was first introduced at the 2017 MTV Video Music Awards, replacing both the MTV Video Music Award for Best Male Video and Best Female Video as MTV wanted to eliminate gender-specific awards.

 Ed Sheeran was the first recipient of the award in 2017.
-Ariana Grande has the most nominations in the category with five, winning the award in 2019.
+Ariana Grande has the most nominations in the category with six, winning the award in 2019.
 The Jonas Brothers is the only group that has been nominated for this award, receiving a nomination in 2019.